esabitova/aws-digito-artifacts-gameday/documents/sqs/test/capacity_failure_standard/2021-03-13/Design.md

 ### `SentMessageSizeAlarmName`

 * type: String
-* description: (Optional) Alarm which should be red after injection of the failure and green after the rollback process in the end of the test.
+* description: (Required) Alarm which should be red after injection of the failure and green after the rollback process in the end of the test.
-* default: 'SentMessageSizeAlarm'

 ### `SentMessageSizeMaximum`

 * type: Number
 * description: (Optional) Requested size of the message higher than threshold (defaults to 256KB-30%)
 * default: 185000 (bytes)

-### `AlarmWaitTimeout`

-* type: Integer
-* description: (Required) Alarm wait timeout
-* default: 300 (seconds)

 ### `IsRollback`: